Toward a systematic discovery of artificial functional magnetic materials: Abstract

 \section{Abstract}

-Although ferromagnets are found in all kinds of technological applications, their natural occurrence is rather unusual because only few substances are known to be intrinsically ferromagnetic at room temperature.
+Although ferromagnets are found in all kinds of technological applications, only few substances are known to be intrinsically ferromagnetic at room temperature.
 In the past twenty years, a plethora of new artificial ferromagnetic materials have been found by introducing defects into non-magnetic host materials.
 In contrast to the intrinsic ferromagnetic materials, they offer an outstanding degree of material engineering freedom, provided one finds a type of defect to functionalize every possible host material to add magnetism to its intrinsic properties.
 Still, one controversial question remains: Are these materials really technologically relevant ferromagnets?
-In this study, a universal scheme for the computational discovery of new artificial functional magnetic materials is proposed, which is guided by experimental constraints and based on first principles.
-The obtained predictions explain very well the experimental data found in the literature.
-The potential of the method is further demonstrated by the experimental realization of a truly 2D ferromagnetic phase at room temperature, created in nominally non-magnetic TiO$_2$ films by ion irradiation, which follows a characteristic 2D magnetic percolation transition and exhibits a tunable magnetic anisotropy.
+To answer this question, in this work the emergence of a ferromagnetic phase upon ion irradiation is systematically investigated both theoretically and experimentally.
+Quantitative predictions are validated against experimental data from the literature of SiC hosts irradiated with high energy Ne ions and own experiments on low energy Ar ion irradiation of TiO$_2$ hosts.
+In the high energy regime, a bulk magnetic phase emerges, which is limited by host lattice amorphization, whereas at low ion energies an ultrathin magnetic layer forms at the surface and evolves into full magnetic percolation.
+Lowering the ion energy, the magnetic layer thickness reduces down to a bilayer, where a perpendicular magnetic anisotropy appears due to magnetic surface states.